KRM7/gapp/docs/metrics.md

 ```

 After the run, you can access the metrics using the `get_metric<Metric>()` method.
-This will return a reference to the given metric, which stores the values for each generation:
+This will return a reference to the given metric, which stores the values of that
+metric for every generation:

 ```cpp
 // Get the metric tracking the minimal fitness values